-Every week, you can expect an email on Tuesday morning with the latest church news, links to online ministries and information about how you can be of help.
-On Friday morning, you will continue to receive a pastoral message in anticipation of Sunday worship.
+Every week, you can expect an email on Tuesday afternoon with the latest church news, links to online ministries and information about how you can be of help.
 On Sunday morning, look for an email with links to the latest worship video and family worship video.
-The Sunday email also will include the church prayer list, news of the faithful departed, and Joys & Concerns from members of the congregation.
-If you already receive the Friday emails, you are on the list to receive the Tuesday and Sunday emails as well.
+The Sunday email also will include the church prayer list and news of the faithful departed.
 To subscribe to (or unsubscribe from) any of our emails, click here.

 Family Ministries on Zoom

-Family Ministries has changed its online offerings.
-Instead of midweek Family Gatherings, we’re offering Parents Community Group (Zooming on Sunday mornings at 9) and Mom’s Bible Study (Wednesday mornings at 8).
-Youth Group continues to gather online with the Rev. Werner Ramirez on Thursday and Sunday afternoons.
+Every Sunday, it’s Toddler Time and Zoom Sunday School!
+If you have toddlers at home, our Little Lambs staff will read them a story and play games with them at 10 am.
+We’ll spend half an hour with the older kids, starting at 10:30 am.
+Family Ministries also offers the Parents Community Group (Zooming on Sunday mornings at 9) and Mom’s Bible Study (Wednesday mornings at 8).
+Youth Group gathers online with the Rev. Werner Ramirez on Thursday afternoons and on Sunday mornings.
 Email [email protected] to get connected with any of these online events!

 Online Worship & Other Events

-Each week we create two worship videos—a service featuring our pastors and musicians, and Family Worship at Home, from our Christian Education director, Jaime Staehle.
+Each week we create two worship videos—a service featuring our pastors and musicians, and Family Worship at Home, from our Christian Education director, Jaime Staehle, and Eugenia Oi Yan Yau, director of music for Family Ministries.
 We send an email with links to both videos on Sunday morning.
-You can access them directly on our YouTube channel and on our homepage.
-Video services also are planned for Maundy Thursday and Good Friday.
-You will receive emails as soon as these services are available for viewing.
+You can access them directly on our YouTube channel.

 Family Camp at Home